pragatibhandari/nodemoviedb/README.md

             director VARCHAR (200) NOT NULL,
             year INTEGER NOT NULL
             );
-    6. Finally, you can type \d command in the SQL Shell to verify that movies table exists.
+    6. Finally, type \d command in the SQL Shell to verify that movies table exists.
 3. #### Create Node.js express project
     1. Create a new folder called nodemoviedb and change directory.